Before you read this post I want you to take a quick survey.

 Physician Assistant - True Hourly Wage

-The median gross income (income before taxes) among Physician Assistants is $100,000
+The median gross income (income before taxes) among physician assistants is $104,760

-The total hours of training for a Physician Assistant is roughly 12,400 hours of training after high school.
+The total hours of training for a Physician Assistant are roughly 12,400 hours of training after high school.

 The total cost of training if one attends an averaged priced institution and pays off their debt over 20 years at a 6.8% interest rate is roughly $197,176.
 You can estimate your own payments here.